2018–19 Northwestern State Lady Demons basketball team

 The 2018–19 Northwestern State Lady Demons basketball team represented Northwestern State University during the 2018–19 NCAA Division I women's basketball season.
-The Demons, led by third year head coach Jordan Dupuy, played their home games at Prather Coliseum and were members of the Southland Conference.
+The Demons, led by third-year head coach Jordan Dupuy, played their home games at Prather Coliseum and were members of the Southland Conference.
 They finished the season 11–18, 6–12 in Southland play to finish in eighth place.
-Due to a tie breaker loss to New Orleans, they failed to qualify for the Southland women's tournament.
+Due to a tiebreaker loss to New Orleans, they failed to qualify for the Southland women's tournament.

 Previous season

 The Lady Demons finished the 2017–18 season 7–22, 2–16 in Southland play to finish in twelfth place.
 They failed to qualify for the Southland women's tournament.